-Element & purpose Operation Maximum payable Performance metrics Base salary Reviewed annually taking into Ordinarily, salary increases will be in None, although individual performance Reflects the individual's skills, responsibilities and experience. consideration market data, business performance, external economic factors, the complexity of the line with average increases awarded to other employees in the Company.
-In certain is considered when setting salary levels.
-Supports the recruitment and retention of Executive Directors. business and the role, cost, and the incumbent's experience and performance as well as the wider employee pay review. circumstances, such as a change in responsibility or development in role increases beyond this may be made subject to the factors mentioned in the Operation column

-Protects the well-being of Directors and provides fair and reasonable market competitive benefits.
+Element & purpose Operation Maximum payable Performance metrics Base salary Reflects the individual's skills, responsibilities and experience.
+Supports the recruitment and retention of Executive Directors.
+Reviewed annually taking into consideration market data, business performance, external economic factors, the complexity of the business and the role, cost, and the incumbent's experience and performance as well as the wider employee pay review.
+Ordinarily, salary increases will be in line with average increases awarded to other employees in the Company.
+In certain circumstances, such as a change in responsibility or development in role increases beyond this may be made subject to the factors mentioned in the Operation column None, although individual performance is considered when setting salary levels.
+Benefits in kind Protects the well- being of Directors and provides fair and reasonable market competitive benefits.
 Benefits in kind include company cars or allowances, private medical insurance, life cover and permanent health insurance.
 Benefits are reviewed periodically.
 The Remuneration Committee retains discretion to provide other benefits depending on the circumstances which may include but are not limited to relocation costs or allowances to facilitate recruitment.
 Benefits are set at a level considered to be appropriate taking into account individual circumstances.
 None.
 Pension Provides competitive post-retirement benefits to support the recruitment and retention of Executive Directors.
 The Company pays contributions into a personal pension scheme or cash alternative.
 The Company matches individual contributions up to a maximum of 5%.
 This limit is in line with the limits available for all employees.
 None.
 All employee share scheme To provide employees with the opportunity to own shares in the Company.
 Executive Directors shall be eligible to participate in any future all employee share schemes (e.g. Save-as-you-earn or Share Incentive Plan) if adopted by the Company.
 The limits will be in line with the HMRC limits for the relevant schemes.
 Any conditions shall be in line with HMRC guidance for such schemes and there may be no performance conditions if appropriate.
 Share option scheme Encourages share ownership amongst employees and aligns their interests with the shareholders.
 The Company operates an EMI share option scheme.
 Discretionary awards are made in accordance with the scheme rules.
 The potential value of options held rises as the Company's share price increases.
 Specific performance criteria are specified at the time of awarding the share options to ensure alignment with the interests of shareholders.

-Employee Share Incentive Plan

-Incentivises long-term value creation, aligning the interests of Executives and shareholders through share awards.

-The Remuneration Committee may make share awards annually under the Plan.
+Element & purpose Operation Maximum payable Performance metrics Employee Share Incentive Plan Incentivises long-term value creation, aligning the interests of Executives and shareholders through share awards The Remuneration Committee may make share awards annually under the Plan.
 The Plan will give the Remuneration Committee flexibility to make awards in the form of conditional awards (performance share award).
 Performance share awards shall have a performance period of at least 3 years.
 Awards shall not vest in full any earlier than 3 years, but the Remuneration Committee retains discretion to vest in tranches.
 Awards made to Executive Directors will have an additional post-vesting holding period of 2 years during which shares cannot be sold other than to settle tax liabilities which may arise.
 Malus and clawback provisions apply.
 The maximum award that may be granted shall be 200% of salary.
 Awards may have performance conditions attached.
 The Remuneration Committee has discretion to determine appropriate measures, targets and ranges in respect of each award when made.
 The Remuneration Committee may also adjust the formulaic outcome of awards where it deems that it is not reflective of overall business performance.